WixamsCodingClub/Quizzard-Documentation/README.md

 3. When the user taps the 'End Quiz' button they are returned to the Welcome screen from where they can start a new quiz.

 ## Extra optional functionality
+Some suggested improvements:
+* Allow for longer quizzes with more questions.
+* Select a difficulty rating (easy, medium or hard).
+* Select one or more categories of questions.

 ## User Interface
+The user interface design is to be worked on at a later stage.
+The developers of each of the projects can create their own design.

+A suggested UI for the Question screen is:
+1. The answer buttons are black with white text.
+2. A correct answer is highlighted with green text.
+3. The incorrect answers are highlighted with red text.
+4. The chosen answer is inverted, black on green or black on red.

 ## Assets
+TBC

 ## Dependencies
 The app obtains its question data from The Trivia API, which is free for non commercial use: